twistlock/sa-hunter/README.md

 # sa-hunter
-Correlates serviceaccounts, pods and nodes to the permissions granted to them via rolebindings and clusterrolesbindings.
+Correlates serviceaccounts and pods to the permissions granted to them via rolebindings and clusterrolesbindings.

 For clusters hosted on managed Kubernetes services, `sa-hunter` identifies serviceaccount annotations that assign cloud provider IAM entities to Kubernetes serviceaccounts.
-Currently supports EKS and GKE.
+Currently `sa-hunter` supports serviceaccount annotations on EKS and GKE.

 ## Quick Start